kataras/iris/benchmark/README.md

-## Benchmarks
+## Benchmark

-Run the benchmarks by yourself and check which is the faster framework out there.
+Run the benchmark by yourself and check which is the faster framework out there.

 1. Clone/Download the [https://github.com/kataras/go-http-routing-benchmark](https://github.com/kataras/go-http-routing-benchmark)
 2. Open a terminal window inside the directory you saved it